-If you are studying Drama and Theatre Studies as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
-If you are studying Drama as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
+In your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.

 On top of teaching hours, you will also be expected to spend a number of hours studying independently each week, as well as group study to prepare for any group assessments you may have.